Rhododendron atlanticum

 Rhododendron atlanticum, the dwarf azalea or coastal azalea, is a species of Rhododendron native to coastal areas of the eastern United States, from New Jersey south to Georgia.

+It is a very tough plant, responding to overgrazing or forest fires by generating new shoots.

+Description

+Rhododendron atlanticum is a compact, loosely branched, deciduous shrub that typically grows to be two to three feet tall at maturity but can grow up to six feet, and is two to three feet wide.
 It is a deciduous shrub 50-150 cm tall, forming a thick understory in forests, spreading by underground stolons.
 The leaves are 3–5 cm long and 1–2 cm broad, bluish green, and hairless or with scattered glandular hairs.
 The fragrant flowers are 3–4 cm long, usually white to pink, sometimes with a flush of yellow; they are produced in trusses of 4-10 together.

-It is a very tough subject, responding to overgrazing or forest fires by throwing up new shoots the following year.
+Distribution and habitat

+Rhododendron atlanticum is found in upland woods, on bluffs, stream banks and open sandy woods.
+This species ranges from Delaware to Georgia in the mid-Atlantic and southeastern United States.

+Taxonomy

+Rhododendron atlanticum has nine synonyms listed below: